Moreya: In the Jinchō Moriya-shi Keifu

 In the late 19th century, Moriya Saneyoshi (守矢実久), the 76th Moriya clan head and the last person to serve at the Upper Shrine as Jinchōkan (hereditary priesthood having been abolished by the government in 1871), compiled a genealogy titled the Jinchō Moriya-shi Keifu (神長守矢氏系譜, "Genealogy of the Jinchō Moriya Clan"), which traces the family and their priestly office back to the mythic past.

-This text is notable for grafting the kuni-yuzuri myth cycle found in the Kojiki and the Sendai Kuji Hongi into the Moriya legend, so that the Suwa deity (Takeminakata) is now portrayed as coming to Suwa after fleeing from the land of Izumo.
+The text notably weaves together the imperial kuni-yuzuri narrative and the local Moriya myth, as had already occurred in the earlier Suwa Daimyōjin Yurai.
+However, whereas the Yurai portrays Takeminakata as a powerful deity who sides with the heavenly messengers Futsunushi and Takemikazuchi and defeats Moriya alongside them, the Keifu describes 'Minakatatomi-no-Mikoto' as having "fled" to Suwa from the land of Izumo in accordance with the Kojiki (which first became known in Suwa during the early modern period).